juandarr/Behavioral-cloning/README.md

 # **Behavioral Cloning**

+## Update: July 5th, 2019
+This repo has been updated to run on Python 3 and include the left and right camera images.
+This last addition is really useful during training and avoids the need to recover the car from the left/right lane to the center.

+## Steps

 The steps carried out during this project are the following:

-1. Use the simulator to collect data of good driving behavior
+1. Use the simulator to collect data of good driving behavior.
 2. * a.
 Build a convolution neural network in Keras that predicts steering angles from images
    * b.
 Train and validate the model with a training and validation set
 3. Test that the model successfully drives around track one without leaving the road